Cheong Wa Dae: 1948–2022: Presidential residence of South Korea and attempt to relocate

 After the establishment of the South Korean government in the southern portion of the Korean peninsula in 1948, its first president Syngman Rhee (served 1948–1960) named the former Imperial Japanese Governor-General's residence Gyeongmudae, which was the name of one of the few old buildings for former official residence there.
 He used it as his office and residence.
 The second South Korean President, Yun Po-sun (1897–1990, served 1960–1962), changed the name to "Cheong Wa Dae" after he was inaugurated in 1960.
 The name was reportedly changed as it had ostensibly become associated with authoritarianism and dictatorship.
 An alternate name "Hwaryeongdae" was proposed alongside "Cheong Wa Dae" as a possible renaming candidate, but the latter was ultimately chosen.

-After Park Chung Hee (served 1962–1979) came to power through a military coup as the third President, some argued that the colour should be changed to yellow, saying it is a more precious color, but Park Chung Hee dismissed it.
-During the regime of Park Chung Hee, the Cheong Wa Dae structure had a president's office on the first floor and a living space for the president's family on the second floor.
+After Park Chung Hee (served 1963–1979) came to power through a military coup as the third President, some argued that the colour should be changed to yellow, saying it is a more precious color, but Park dismissed it.
+During the Park regime, the Cheong Wa Dae structure had a president's office on the first floor and a living space for the president's family on the second floor.
 However, as the building was narrow and ageing, a major renovation was carried out during the Park administration.

-In January 1968, North Korean infiltrators nearly reached the building in a bid to assassinate President Park during the Blue House raid.
+In January 1968, North Korean infiltrators nearly reached the building in a bid to assassinate Park during the Blue House raid.
 In the ensuing melee, 28 North Koreans, 26 South Koreans, and four Americans were killed.

-On October 26, 1979, Park was assassinated by the Korean Central Intelligence Agency (KCIA) Director, Kim Jae-gyu in a safe house on the Blue House grounds.
+On 26 October 1979, Park was assassinated by the Korean Central Intelligence Agency (KCIA) Director, Kim Jae-gyu in a safe house on the Blue House grounds.

 Presidents Park, Choi Kyu-hah, and Chun Doo-hwan used the building both as their office and official residence.
 While President Roh Tae-woo was in office, a new office building, official residence, and press center, called Chunchu-gwan, were built.
 The main office building was opened in April 1991.
 In September 1991, an advisory committee consisting of 22 experts was formed to gather opinions and build the current main building, official residence, and Chunchugwan.
 In 1993, during Kim Young-sam's presidency, the building built by Japan for the then-official residence was dismantled.
 Roh Moo-hyun tried to change the structure of the main building to strengthen communication with the staff, but failed.
-The wartime evacuation facility built by Park Chung Hee in 1975 was repaired in 2003 to create a room (underground bunker) for the National Crisis Management Centre.
+The wartime evacuation facility built by Park in 1975 was repaired in 2003 to create a room (underground bunker) for the National Crisis Management Centre.